-The Prince George plant operates on 31 hectares and operates two oil cylinders, one water-borne cylinder, a dry kiln and a fixation chamber.
+The Prince George plant operates two oil cylinders, one water-borne cylinder, a dry kiln and a fixation chamber.
 The total annual treating capacity is approximately 58,750 cubic metres.
 The facility also includes a pole peeler, a railway tie mill and a pole grading and framing line.
 The plant produces mainly poles and crossties to serve Canadian utilities and railway sectors.
 A spur line in the plant connects to the Canadian National Railway Company ("CN") main line.
 Truck access is available to British Columbia ports for offshore shipments.

-Capital expenditures of approximately \$372,000 during the year were devoted primarily to a tank replacement, drip pad maintenance and the replacement of the fixation chamber's steam coil.
+Capital expenditures of approximately \$2.5 million during the year were devoted primarily to a new kiln and a tank replacement.